the-turing-way/the-turing-way/book/website/reproducible-research/case-studies/statistical-methods-manuscript.md

 The use of CI thus facilitates checking contributions via pull requests for technical integrity and makes the respective latest version of the required container available for direct download.
-I.e., instead of building the container locally via repo2docker you could just download it directly and execute the workflow via
+Instead of building the container locally via repo2docker you could thus just download it directly and execute the workflow via
 ```
 docker run -d --name mycontainer kkmann/sample-size-calculation-under-uncertainty